Logistics Data Sheet

 Part 5: Logistics-Free Itinerary

 MANDATORY: This itinerary meticulously plans your family’s daily movements, removing the guesswork so you can focus on making memories.
-All timings are approximate and flexible for family needs.
+All timings are approximate.

 Day 1: Arrival & North Beach Exploration

 - 1:00 PM: Arrival & Check-in.
-Upon arrival, proceed directly to your pre-booked accommodation.
 Prioritize rentals with dedicated parking.
-Unload luggage, allow children to explore their new space, and settle in.

 Day 2: Pier & South Beach Fun